- Trading In The Digital Era

 What’s the Difference Between Copy Trading, Mirror Trading, and Social Trading?

-It’s important to note that the aforementioned trading processes are usually geared towards investors who don’t have enough time to spend analyzing charts, reading reports, or following the market.
+It’s important to note that the aforementioned trading processes are usually geared toward investors who don’t have enough time to spend analyzing charts, reading reports, or following the market.
 They all sound similar, but they differ in their mechanics and value propositions.